 Omohundro Institute and the Folger Institute at the Folger Shakespeare Library

-The Omohundro Institute and the Folger Institute at the Folger Shakespeare Library are pleased to announce a new joint short-term fellowship.
+The Omohundro Institute and the Folger Institute at the Folger Shakespeare Library are pleased to offer a joint short-term fellowship.

-The OI-FI fellowships will support scholars—from advanced graduate students to senior scholars—with strong interests in early America, broadly understood.
+The OI-FI fellowships supports scholars—from advanced graduate students to senior scholars—with strong interests in early America, broadly understood.
 Scholars of Atlantic history, colonial history, literary studies, performance history, and material culture are encouraged to apply.

-Fellows will make use of the collections at the Folger Shakespeare Library for one month as well as participate in the Folger Institute’s intellectual community.
-The first Fellow appointed will also be invited to a one-day workshop at the Folger, planned for Fall 2017, to discuss the breadth of early American resources available at the Folger.
+Fellows make use of the collections at the Folger Shakespeare Library for one month as well as participate in the Folger Institute’s intellectual community.

 Fellowships carry a stipend of $2,500 per month.
 Applicants should submit an electronic file with a brief project description (1,000 words maximum) and a c.v. by clicking here.
 In addition, two letters of recommendation should be sent directly to the Omohundro Institute via e-mail (firstname.lastname@example.org).